dentarg/auth0-blog/_posts/2018-02-12-developing-games-with-react-redux-and-svg-part-1.markdown

 2. that the second control point lies on the point `110, 110`;
 4. to finish the curve on the point `110 20`;

 If you still don't understand exactly how Cubic Bezier curves work, don't worry.
 You will have the opportunity to practice during this series.
-Besides that, you can find a lot of tutorial on the web about this feature and you can always practice in tools like [JSFiddle](https://jsfiddle.net/) and [Codepen](https://codepen.io/).
+Besides that, you can find a lot of tutorials on the web about this feature and you can always practice in tools like [JSFiddle](https://jsfiddle.net/) and [Codepen](https://codepen.io/).

 ### Creating the Canvas React Component